 - Tap Cellular.

-- Scroll down and locate Find iPhone.
+- Scroll down and locate Find My (or Find My iPhone.)

 - The toggle should be green.
 If not, tap on it to enable it.